DOWNLOAD THE APP

 What Are the Side Effects of a Low Carb Diet?

-While carbohydrate restriction isn’t required to lose weight, sometimes people would prefer to do so since it makes them feel happier.
-The ideal diet for you would be the one you can follow for a long time or that allows you to improve your health.
+While carbohydrate restriction isn’t required to lose weight, sometimes people would prefer to do so since it expedites the process.
+Fewer carbohydrates means fewer calories.
+However, the ideal diet for you would be the one you can follow for a long time or that allows you to improve your health.

-It is essential to consult with a qualified nutritionist before adopting a low carbohydrate diet.
 Your body will take time to adjust to a new diet.
+So, it is essential to consult with a qualified nutritionist before adopting a low carbohydrate diet.

 Reducing your carb intake, particularly unhealthy simple carbs from refined grains and sugar, can have beneficial effects.
 However, you may experience low-carb side effects depending on how many carbs you cut out.
 These can be uncomfortable but typically subside as your body adapts after the first week or two.